countvajhula/qi-tutorial/README.rst

 Usage
 ~~~~~

-This tutorial is structured as a Racket module called ``tutorial.rkt``.
-Just open this file in your favorite editor, read through the comments, and evaluate each expression as you go.
+This tutorial is structured as a set of Racket modules.
+Just open the ``start.rkt`` module in your favorite editor to get started.
+Go through the tutorial by reading through the comments, and evaluating each expression as you go.
 If it works and you think you understand it, try variations and experiments at each stage to gain fluency.
 Don't hesitate to write code and notes right in the module -- these track your learning and can be useful to refer to later.
 Remember that writing isn't just a way to express your thoughts, it's also a way to learn.
 So, go wild!

 The tutorial is an evolving work, and more exercises and topics will be added over time.
 Pull requests are welcome.